SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-10-16-monogame-nuget-packages-are-go.markdown

 -
 ### Full package and references install

-This package installs both the binaries and all necessary files (class files, XAML files, etc) needed to run MonoGame from a project.&nbsp; This will optionally overwrite the local files in your project (you can choose not to) in order to get MonoGame running in either a blank or existing solution (with or without the MonoGame project templates)
+This package installs both the binaries and all necessary files (class files, XAML files, etc) needed to run MonoGame from a project.
+This will optionally overwrite the local files in your project (you can choose not to) in order to get MonoGame running in either a blank or existing solution (with or without the MonoGame project templates)

 -
 ### Binaries only release